jmrplens/A-Lab/README.md

 The impedance tube method is detailed in <a href="https://www.iso.org/standard/22851.html">ISO 10534-2</a>.
 In this program the measure has been implemented in full compliance with the standard.

 The steps to follow (also indicated in the standard) are:
-  1. (Recommended) Calibrate the inputs to be used (<a href="#device-setup-and-calibration">configuration panel</a>).
+  1. Calibrate the inputs to be used (<a href="#device-setup-and-calibration">configuration panel</a>). (_Recommended_)
   1. Enter tube parameters (distances and shape).
-  1. (Recommended) Calibrate the impedance tube system (if you use two microphones).
+  1. Calibrate the impedance tube system (if you use two microphones). (_Recommended_)
   1. Measure.

-The results obtained are: Reflection factor, Sound absorption coefficient, Specific acoustic impedance, Impulse response (two inputs) and Frequency response (two inputs).
+The results obtained are: reflection factor, sound absorption coefficient, specific acoustic impedance, impulse response (two inputs) and frequency response (two inputs).

 The side panels that appear in this measurement method are:
 * **Left panel**: Here you can open the tube parameter configuration panel, measure with one or two microphones or review the information of the measurement method.